orkhan-alibayli/auto_subdomain_takeover_enum/README.md

 In the second task subjack tool ( https://github.com/haccer/subjack ) helps to solve the problem of verifying vulnerabilities.

-I used the requests module for solving this problem.
+I used the requests module for solving third problem.
 There is one thread in the program which continues reading the output of subjack and if there is a new line in the file program will send me a slack notification.

 For more information about subdomain takeover vulnerabilities refer to my blog post in medium: https://medium.com/@orkhan_alibayli/subdomain-takeover-95646de1f436